input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 - `DsInsertValidator`: versioned update
 - `DsKeyPolicy`: versioned update

-## 3. FUELMintingPolicy Transaction Token Pattern Implementation:
+## 3. `FUELMintingPolicy` Transaction Token Pattern Implementation
-This section discusses in more detail how to apply the transaction token pattern to the FUELMintingPolicy.
+This section discusses in more detail how to apply the transaction token pattern to `FUELMintingPolicy`.
 In the development of these ideas, we will introduce a new minting policy, `FUELProxyPolicy`, whose tokens will be regarded as the FUEL tokens whereas `FUELMintingPolicy` will be seen as a "for internal use only" token.

-As a high level idea, the application of Transaction Token Pattern will require that `FUELProxyPolicy` will forward all of its validations to some minting policy, call this a *proxied minting policy*, (e.g.
+As a high level idea, the application of Transaction Token Pattern will require that `FUELProxyPolicy` will forward all of its validations to some minting policy, called a *proxied minting policy*, (e.g.
 `FUELMintingPolicy`) stored in the datum at a *distinguished UTxO*, and `FUELProxyPolicy` will mint only if a that proxied minting policy mints in the same transaction.
-This extra token minted from the proxied minting policy may be paid to any address and does not effect the functionality of the system[^extraProxiedTokenNote].
+The extra tokens minted from the proxied minting policy may be paid to any address and does not effect the functionality of the system[^extraProxiedTokenNote].

 [^extraProxiedTokenNote]:
-    The extra proxied token could be sent directly back to the user's wallet, or paid to some arbitrary validator script.
+    The extra proxied tokens could be sent directly back to the user's wallet, or paid to some arbitrary validator script.
 The former option makes this confusing for users, and the latter scenario will slightly increase the cost of the transaction (min UTxO fee).